 In Canon 4 of “Canons on the Sacraments in General” of the Council of Trent, the Church declared,

-“If anyone shall say that the sacraments of the New Law are not necessary for for salvation, but are superfluous, and that although all are not necessary for every individual, without them or without the desire of them (sine eis aut eorum voto), through faith alone men obtain from God the grace of justiflcation; let him be anathema.”
+“If anyone shall say that the sacraments of the New Law are not necessary for salvation, but are superfluous and that although all are not necessary for every individual, without them or without the desire of them (sine eis aut eorum voto), through faith alone men obtain from God the grace of justification; let him be anathema.”

 Session 6, Chapter 4 of the “Decree on Justification” of the Council of Trent likewise says,